56 Funny April Fools’ Pranks to Pull in 2023

-Fake and “oops!”
+Fake an “oops!”

-Squeeze glue into an old bottle of nail polish, shake it up, and spill it out on parchment paper with the glue streaming from the bottle.
+Squeeze glue into an old bottle of nail polish, shake it up and spill it out on parchment paper with the glue streaming from the bottle.
 When it dries, put it on the carpet to make your target think they have a troublesome mess on their hands.

 Cat and mouse

 Not all good April Fools’ pranks relate to food.
 For this one, cut a tiny piece of paper to fit undetected under your target’s computer mouse.
 Write “Gotcha!” on it then stick it on the device with some tape.
-When they try to use it, it won’t work.
+When they try to use the mouse, it won’t work.
 A peek at the bottom of their mouse will let them know they’ve been pranked.

-Stick a plastic face with a suction cup that sticks to a window from the outside, then when a person enters the room, it looks like someone is peeking through the window.
+Stick a plastic face with a suction cup to a window from the outside, then when a person enters the room, it looks like someone is peeking through the window.
 This one could be pretty scary, so don’t do it to anyone with any health issues, and be sure to leave a note on the mask identifying yourself as the friendly perpetrator.

 Spoonful of sugar